raydelto/dark_pictures/README.md

 Dark Pictures is a BlackBerry 10 application for taking pictures and applying night vision filters to them.

-This app was created using BlackBerry 10 C++ native Cascades framework by Raydelto Hernandez (BlackBerry certified #BCP60770).
+This app was created using BlackBerry 10 C++ native Cascades framework by Raydelto Hernandez (BlackBerry Certified Builder #BCP60770).

 This app is currently available in BlackBerry App World, as "Dark Pictures".